Guts (flying disc game): History

-The first International Frisbee Tournament was held in Eagle Harbor, Michigan, in 1958.
-The sport grew from a pastime of the Healy family — specifically, brothers James (Tim), John (Jake), Robert (Boots), & Peter (Beka) — and, in the 1960s, its national profile was increased by Jim Boggio Sr.
+The first International Frisbee Tournament (IFT) was held in Eagle Harbor, Michigan, in 1958.The main event, Guts, was created by the Healy family.
+Specifically, brothers James (Tim), John (Jake), Robert (Boots), & Peter (Beka).
+During the 1960s the national profile of the IFT was increased by Jim Boggio.
+In 1969 the official rules for Guts Frisbee were written for the 12th IFT and Michigan proclaimed July 6th of that year Frisbee Day.
+The event received national attention.
+It was attended by Ed Headrick, Stancil Johnson, Julius T. Nachazel and many others who were memorialized on 16mm video.

-As guts evolved during the 1960s, players started throwing faster and faster, until it wasn't unusual to see presumably unbreakable discs traveling at 60–70 mph shatter on impact with an unlucky defender's hand.
-Catching a speeding disc directly was said to really "take guts", thus the name of the game.
-One tournament player even required fifteen stitches to close a gaping wound across the palm of his hand.
+The early history of Guts and the IFT often requires an understanding of the cultural context of that era.
+It was serious sport wrapped in humor and publicity that could sometimes look comic if read at face value.
+Goldy Norton addressed this in his 1972 book "The IFT has been called a spoof on organized sports.
+Nothing could be further from the truth."

 By the early 1970s, the game had spread across the United States and to other countries, with coverage on radio, television, major newspapers, and magazines such as Time.

-With over 60 teams at a tournament in the heyday of the game, matches became intensely competitive affairs, seeking the IFT's Julius T. Nachazel Trophy.
-With radical curving shots, deflected Frisbees bobbled frantically among teammates, and spectacular diving catches, guts had become an extreme sport demanding fast reflexes, physical endurance, and concentration.
+With over 60 teams at a tournament in the heyday of the game, matches became intensely competitive affairs.
+Guts has become an extreme sport demanding fast reflexes, physical endurance, and concentration.

 Since its rise in the 1970s, when even ABC's Wide World of Sports was televising guts action, and numerous tournaments were springing up, from Toronto to Chicago and Los Angeles, the sport has gradually declined in popularity in America.
 Guts had been introduced in Asia by the toy company Wham-O in the 1970s, and by the 1990s it had become even more popular in Japan and Taiwan than in the US.
 Recent years, however, have seen pockets of strong new American players renewing competitive American interest in the game, also drawing some older players out of "retirement".